geshan/geshan.github.com/posts/2020-11-01-how-to-take-social-media-break.md

 ## Conclusion

 This is a game of self-control and self-discipline.
-If you falter at one place, they will get the best of you.
+If you falter in one place, they will get the best of you.

 > Take control of where you want to spend your valuable time.